mapbox/mvt-fixtures/README.md

 `Tags-nonexistant-values.mvt` | Feature has [`tags`](https://github.com/mapbox/vector-tile-spec/blob/master/2.1/vector_tile.proto#L38) that point to non-existent [`Keys`](https://github.com/mapbox/vector-tile-spec/blob/master/2.1/vector_tile.proto#L63) and [`Values`](https://github.com/mapbox/vector-tile-spec/blob/master/2.1/vector_tile.proto#L66) in the layer.
 `Tile-unknown-tag.mvt` | Tile message has an unknown tag value.
 The only accepted tag value here is `3`, but this tile encodes a `Feature` with the tag value of `10`.
 `Value-no-fields.mvt` | includes a [`Value`](https://github.com/mapbox/vector-tile-spec/blob/master/2.1/vector_tile.proto#L66) without any fields encoded within it.
-`Value-multiple-fields.mvt` | The [`Value`](https://github.com/mapbox/vector-tile-spec/blob/master/2.1/vector_tile.proto#L66) message has two entries, both strings, where there should only be one.
 `Value-string-mistyped_int64.mvt` | A Layer value property is listed as "string" but encoded as `std::int64_t`.
 `Value-unknown-field-type.mvt` | The [`Value`](https://github.com/mapbox/vector-tile-spec/blob/master/2.1/vector_tile.proto#L66) has a field with an [unknown type](https://github.com/mapbox/vector-tile-spec/blob/master/2.1/vector_tile.proto#L17-L28).